SamAxe/collab_with_friends/ubuntu.md

 * There are network scanners that will bombard your platform contineously, usually probing for a follow up attack.
 * There are network scrapers that will use what is scraped for many purposes, e.g. indexing, training LLMs, etc.
 * Your cloud provider probably charges by a number of metrics including file storage, network traffic (maybe including DNS, routes, etc), and cpu usage.

+# Risks

+Each risk mitigation strategy will be different depending on the evaluation of each situation an individual has.
+E.g. if it's no big deal to be down for a couple of weeks and willing to rebuild platform from backups, then can focus on that and maybe less on other parts.
+These notes will assume some simple middle ground that attempts to minimize the attack surface by limiting the services and hardening the services, but this can vary a lot by what the purpose of the platform is.
+An email server with a web interface may only need to enable https access and a port for receiving mail.
+An email server that allows access to 3rd party clients or the ability to send/relay mail will need to open up more remote access.

+Programs that run in containers can be particicularily tricky to ensure they are not exposing additional services/ports unexpectedly (which is one of the reasons why these notes are being written down, in that I don't know all the tricky cases yet).